Utility Design for Distributed Resource Allocation -- Part II: Applications to Submodular, Covering, and Supermodular Problems: Weighted maximum coverage problems

 The objective is to select a feasible allocation for every node so as to jointly maximize the total amount of queries fulfilled,~i.e.,

-In order to obtain a distributed algorithm, \cite{goemans2006market} proposes a game theoretic approach where each agent is given a Shapley value utility function, i.e., they assign to agents utilities of the form \eqref{eq:utilities}, where $f(j)=\fsv(j)=w(j)/j$.
+The work in \cite{goemans2006market} proposes the use of the equal share mechanism $\fsv$ to obtain a distributed algorithm.

-In the following we compare the results of numerical simulations obtained using $\fsv$ or $f^\star$ in \eqref{eq:fstargair}.
+In the following we compare the results of numerical simulations obtained using $\fsv$ or $\fopt$ in \eqref{eq:fstargair}.
 The following parameters are employed.
 We choose $n_x=n_y=800$, $|N|=100$, $|\mc{R}|=1000$.
 The nodes and the data items are uniformly randomly placed in the grid.
-The query rate of data items is chosen according to a power law (Zipf distribution) $q_r=1/r^\alpha$ for $r\in [1,1000]$.\footnote{Typical query rate curves has been shown to follow this distribution, with $0.6\le \alpha\le 0.9$, see \cite{breslau1999web}.} The radii of interests are set to be identical for all items $\rho_r=\rho=200$.
-We let $\alpha$ vary in $0.7\le \alpha\le 0.9$.
-We consider $10^5$ instances of such problem, and for every instance compute a Nash equilibrium by means of the best response algorithm.
+The query rate of data items is chosen according to a power law (Zipf distribution) $q_r=1/r^\alpha$ for $r\in [1000]$.\footnote{Typical query rates follow this distribution, with $0.6\le \alpha\le 0.9$, see \cite{breslau1999web}.} The radii of interests are set to be identical for all items $\rho_r=\rho=200$.
+We let $k_i=5$ for all agents, while $\alpha$ varies in $0.6\le \alpha\le 0.9$.
+We consider $10^5$ instances of such problem, and for every instance compute a pure Nash equilibrium by means of Algorithm \ref{alg:BR}.
 Given the size of the problem, it is not possible to compute the optimal allocation and thus the price of anarchy.
-As a surrogate for the latter we use the ratio $W(\ae)/W_{\rm tot}$, where $\ae$ is the Nash equilibrium determined by the algorithm and
+As a surrogate for the latter we use the ratio $W(\ae)/W_{\rm tot}$, where $\ae$ is the pure Nash equilibrium determined by the algorithm and